lcscs12345/ncbi-xsl/README.md

     xmlstarlet el 10313991.xml

-Parsing XML with a custom stylesheet, which is surprisingly simple to code.
+Parsing XML with a custom stylesheet, which is surprisingly easy to code.
 Only 13 lines in insdseq2bed.xsl.
 Output annotation as bed format.

     xsltproc --novalid insdseq2bed.xsl 10313991.xml